-Journaling is also another great stress reliever.
-Journaling is something private that you can write whatever you want to write.
+Journaling, or writing therapy, is also another great stress reliever.
+This type of writing therapy is a private thing.
+You can write whatever you want to write.
 You can write out your feelings that maybe you can’t or don’t want to express to anyone else.
 Journaling helps you release negative thoughts and emotions that may be draining your precious energy.

 Reach out to your family and friends.
 They are there for you to lean on if you need it.
 Don’t be ashamed to admit that you aren’t perfect.
-Nobody is and that is okay.
+Perfect moms don’t exist, and that’s OK.